-Ulf Ek, who grew up in the town of Töreboda some 300 kilometers away from Stockholm, launched Northlander Commodity Advisors in London earlier this year to bet on the price of carbon emissions going higher.
+Ulf Ek, who grew up in the town of Töreboda some 300 kilometers away from Stockholm, launched Northlander Commodity Advisors in London in 2013 to bet on the price of carbon emissions going higher.
 “If you buy carbon emissions, you drive prices up,” Ek tells Bloomberg.
 “Greed can be a wonderful thing when it works for the benefit of the environment.”
 With the EU ETS, the European Union has created a market mechanism for putting a price on pollution, which is designed to speed up the shift away from fossil fuels.
 It becomes more expensive to burn coal and gas with higher carbon prices.

 The EU Emissions Trading System works on the principle of ‘cap-and-trade’ by setting an absolute ‘cap’ on the total amount of certain greenhouse gases that can be emitted each year by the entities covered by the system.
 This cap is reduced over time to drive a decrease in total emissions.
 EU allowances or carbon permits are auctioned off or allocated for free and can be subsequently traded.
 At the end of each year, regulated entities must surrender enough allowances to cover all of their emissions.
 Higher prices for carbon permits encourage companies to invest in alternatives rather than to pay for the right to pollute.